trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/viewall.md

 sidebar_position: 10
 ---

-# Summary of all alerts
+# Summary of All Alerts

 There are many different types of alerts supported by Trisul.
 In addition to built in alert types you can add your own types using the